 I wasn’t.
 Getting off that bus and seeing what faced me, it look like a mountain.
 But I had support by my side.
 The two professors, one of them being the known “hottie” of the English department, each grabbed an arm and up we went.

 My classmates also took turns helping me out.
 Making it to the top was a major accomplishment for me.
-I’d never felt air so clean.
+I had never felt or breathed air so clean.

 Standing there, holding on to two professors who at that moment felt more like protectors than anything, I felt like I could conquer anything.